spine-tools/AmBIENCe2ABM/README.md

 ## Key contents

-1. `data/` contains the raw `.csv` files of the processed output data contained within the output [Data Package](https://specs.frictionlessdata.io//data-package/).
-2. `ambience_data/` contains the raw input data files for the processing.
+1. `ambience_data/` contains the raw AmBIENCe input data files for the processing.
-3. `assumptions/` contains auxiliary data that needs to be assumed in order to complete the final dataset for ABM.jl.
+2. `assumptions/` contains auxiliary data that needs to be assumed in order to
+3. `data/` contains the raw `.csv` files of the processed output data contained within the output [Data Package](https://specs.frictionlessdata.io//data-package/). complete the final dataset for ABM.jl.
+4. `natural_earth/` contains the relevant EU-countries shapefile.
-4. `src/` contains the Julia source code for the `AmBIENCE2ABM` module.
+5. `src/` contains the Julia source code for the `AmBIENCE2ABM` module.
-5. `datapackage.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed output.
+6. `datapackage.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed output.
+7. `update_datapackage.py` is the main program file for updating

 ## Installation